-In recent years, a variety of factors have combined to drive the discounts to net asset value (NAV) on London-listed investment companies wider.
+In recent years, a variety of factors have combined to drive discounts on Londonlisted investment companies wider.
 Rising interest rates triggered asset allocation changes as yields on cash and bonds became more attractive, and they also drove up discount rates used to calculate the net present value of forecast cashflows.
 Growth-focused trusts sold off; those holding loss-making and cash consumptive companies were particularly badly affected.
-Misleading cost disclosure rules (which can inflate perceived charges on trusts) and consolidation amongst wealth managers meant that this significant group of investors were net sellers.
+Misleading cost disclosure rules and consolidation amongst wealth managers meant that this significant group of investors were net sellers.

 For the most part, boards have been proactive in seeking to address the issue.
 However, CGT's managers engage with boards and managers where necessary.
-CGT has also backed the launch of Achilles Investment Trust, which aims to act as a catalyst for a narrowing of discounts in trusts focused on alternative assets (non-traditional investments such as infrastructure or renewables).
+CGT has also backed the launch of Achilles Investment Trust, which aims to act as a catalyst for a narrowing of discounts in trusts focused on alternative assets.